 As they learn Italian they will get a better understanding of the world, learn about different cultures and ways of life and maybe even get better at their own native language.
 Learning Italian as a child can be fun, there are hundreds of different songs, games and activities, and we here at Europass have found what we think are some of the best resources available to teach Italian to your children.

-Muzzy BBC is a wonderful resource for teaching English to children of any age, it is the most popular website for teaching Italian in the world used by both parents and schools.
-There are 12 different lessons, and each one begins with a short subtitled video, which is followed by games and activities which reinforce the grammar and vocabulary that has just been learned.
+Muzzy BBC is a wonderful resource for teaching Italian to children of any age.
+It is the most popular website for teaching Italian in the world used by both parents and schools.
+There are 12 different lessons.
+Each one starts with a short subtitled video, which is followed by games and activities which reinforce the grammar and vocabulary that has just been learned.
 The videos are very simple and easy to follow but are perhaps better suited to younger children, they also repeat a lot of the vocabulary making it easier for children to pick up new words.
 Each video is about something different with themes ranging from shapes and colours to parts of the body.
 The major drawback of Muzzy is that it is more expensive than other resources, after a week long trial for $1.00, a month’s subscription costs $9.95, 6 months costs $49.45 or a year’s subscription costs $89.95.
-It might be worth it, however, as you get all the videos, 2 films, 190 vocabulary games and 20 songs.
+However, it might be worth it as you get all the videos, 2 films, 190 vocabulary games and 20 songs.

 The picture dictionary